+- The size can be natural or even large.

-- The appearance is realistic. - The ability to perform intercourse can be achieved with the baculum.
+- The appearance is realistic.

+- The ability to perform intercourse can be achieved with the baculum.

 The disadvantages of Plan A are:

 - Two operations are necessary. - Feeling (sensation) and ability to urinate through the glans require additional surgery.